toludoyin/sql-data-analysis/Case-Study-#1-Dannys-Diner/README.md

 These answers will help Danny to have a deeper connection with his customers and deliver a better and more personalised experience for his loyal customers.

 ## Motive
-He plans on using these insights to help him decide whether he should expand the existing customer loyalty program.
+Danny plans on using these insights to help him decide whether he should expand the existing customer loyalty program.